-The Brussels Griffon is a breed of toy dog named after Brussels, Belgium.
+The Brussels Griffon is a breed of toy dog named after Brussels.
 It is also called the Griffon Bruxellois and comes in three different breeds: the Griffon Bruxellois, the Griffon Belge and the Petit Brabancon.
 Except for their coats and colours, they are identical in standard.

-This breed of dog is small and sturdy and very popular as a show dog.
+This breed of dog is small, sturdy and popular as a show dog.
 Brussels Griffons have a typically flat face with prominent large round eyes, a short snout and a small mouth.
-Its face is said to have human-like qualities and expressions.
+It's face is said to have human-like qualities and expressions.

 World War I and World War II were difficult periods for the survival of the breed and gradually their numbers have dwindled.
 It is now quite rare to find a Brussels Griffon although they have made appearances on major motion pictures and television shows such as “As Good as it Gets” and “Spin City”.